data-for-good-bg/semantic-schools/vocab/README.md

 Note that we reuse [codedValues.tarql](codedValues.tarql) several times to generate *RDF* from different sheets following the same pattern.

-We commit [semantic-schools.ttl] to the repository so that we can consume it directly over https here.
+We commit [semantic-schools.ttl] to the repository so that we can consume it [raw](https://raw.githubusercontent.com/data-for-good-bg/semantic-schools/main/vocab/semantic-schools.ttl) over http.